Pre-ANVU Cohort Study

 The aim of this feasibility study is to assess whether non-invasive groin ultrasound is a feasible and accurate method of predicting nodal involvement (i.e., the presence of cancer in groin lymph nodes) in vulvar cancer patients.
 If so, the ability to predict the absence of nodal involvement may spare future vulvar cancer patients unnecessary removal of groin lymph nodes to reduce complications, improve recovery time, and facilitate their return to normal daily activities.

 An initial feasibility pilot cohort study was run in Queensland in 2022 and is now complete.
-Because of its success, the aim is to recruit a total of 50 patients from Northern Territory, New South Wales, Victoria and Tasmania.
+Because of its success, the aim is to recruit a total of 100 patients from Queensland, Northern Territory, New South Wales, Victoria, South Australia, Western Australia, Tasmania and two (2) international sites located in Belgium and Uruguay.
 Once deemed feasible and safe, we plan to achieve better short and long-term patient outcomes through evidence from the Australian National Vulvar Cancer trial.